 - Expand/open new warming centres in areas people are rough sleeping

-- target demographics not served well by traditional shelter system (youth, women and the LGBT2SQ community)
+- Target demographics not served well by the traditional shelter system (youth, women and the LGBT2SQ community)

-- to increase public knowledge of the resources available
+- Increase public knowledge of the resources available

 As an immediate step, we have secured funding for: